CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 ```

 ## Acknowledgements
 All the simulations and analyses were carried out in the HPC resources of Izmir Biomedicine and Genome Center.
-We created the visualization page by using the open-source codes of Rodrigues *et al.* study (Rodrigues et al., 2020)
+The visualization page is created by using the open-source codes of Rodrigues *et al.* study (Rodrigues et al., 2020)

 ## Contact
 ezgi.karaca@ibg.edu.tr